intuit/cyphfell/packages/cyphfell/readme.md

 2. yarn add cyphfell -D
 3. node ./node_modules/cyphfell/cli.js

-**NOTE: If you are using the CLI, make sure to pass in -v as an argument.
-This will generate the support/index.js file that allows the conversion to be more complete**
+**NOTE: If you are using the CLI, make sure to pass in *-v* as an argument.
+This will generate the support/index.js file that allows the conversion to be more complete.
+Your tests will not run without this.**

 ### Usage Notes:
 If you already have a Cypress folder in your project, the cypressFolder configuration option should point to a **different** location than your current cypress folder.